noshbar/SDGG/README.md

 This is a web-based user interface for generating images using the Stable Diffusion repository.

-**NOTE**: I'm not putting this here because it's done and perfect, it's early days and I don't want to lose my work.
-You can file issues if you feel like it, but this is barely a functioning project, so :shrug:
+**NOTE**: This was done quickly to solve a problem, not to win code quality awards.
+You can file issues if you feel like it, though :shrug:
+**NOTE**: This produces uncensored results, be aware.

 (for my own sake: I've barely spent any time trying to understand the whole ML framework and Gradio, and I hacked this together as quickly as I could so that I could put it up before I start my new job)